pupilfirst/wd101-scripts/05-how-to-use-canvas/03-loading-external-images/README.md

 - The second part of the code is setting an `onload` property for the new image, and setting it as a function which calls the `drawImage` function on the canvas context.
 So once the image is loaded, this function will be called, which will draw the image on the canvas.
 - Finally, we're setting the `src` for the image - the location from which the image is to be loaded.

 This code does appear to have a bug, though.
-It names the first argument
+It names the first variable `myImg`, but then proceeds to set the `onload` and `src` attributes on an `img` variable.
+When copying code that you find from the Internet, always double-check to make sure that it's free from bugs.

 Let's copy and paste this into our Javascript file, fix that variable name, update the source and a few other things.